tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

 Traffic Intersection prefab consists of

 - Box Collider - marks the area of the Traffic Intersection, it should cover the whole intersection area
-- `Traffic Intersection` Script - controls all Traffic Lights on the given intersection according to the configuration
+- `Traffic Intersection` (script) - controls all Traffic Lights on the given intersection according to the configuration

 ![intersection_prefab](intersections/intersection_prefab.png)

-#### Traffic Intersection Script
+#### Traffic Intersection (script)
-The `Traffic Intersection` Script is used for controlling all Traffic Lights on a given intersection.
+The `Traffic Intersection` (script) is used for controlling all Traffic Lights on a given intersection.
 The `Collider Mask` field is a mask on which all Vehicle Colliders are present.
 It - together with Box Collider - is used for keeping track of how many Vehicles are currently present on the Traffic Intersection.
 The [`Traffic Light Groups`](#traffic-lights-groups) and [`Lighting Sequences`](#lighting-sequences) are described below.